Merkel deflects calls for bigger euro zone firewall

 "We will have to get used to the fact that the European Commission, which already has lots of competences, will become more and more like a government," Merkel said.

-This was already a familiar pattern to Germans, who had a division of labor between federal and regional state powers.
+This was already a familiar pattern to Germans, who had a division of labour between federal and regional state powers.

 "We will have a rather stronger European Parliament, the heads of state and government will function a bit like a second chamber, and the European Court of Justice will be uphold the rule of law," she added.